 Customizations can be uploaded

-16. What are the various Input forms that you as a user can create for a WorkFlow in ShrePoint?
+16. What are the various Input forms that you as a user can create for a WorkFlow in SharePoint?

 17. How can you say that SharePoint is Collaborative Software?

-18. In the SharePoint, how it is possible for the users to create a Task Notification?
+18. In the SharePoint, how the users can create a Task Notification?

-First of all, open the designer and opt to create a fresh task list.
-Next step is to create a workflow which is associated to the task list.
+Answer: First of all, open the designer and opt to create a fresh task list.
+The next step is to create a workflow that is associated with the task list.
 The terms and conditions for use are them imposed in the next step.
-Mailing address are to be mentioned after this and then the same is assigned to the subject lookup.
-After this, the workflow is activated and finally the same is published. ((SharePoint Admin Interview Questions and Answers)
+The mailing address is to be mentioned after this and then the same is assigned to the subject lookup.
+After this, the workflow is activated and finally the same is published.

 20. What do you mean by the term Farm in SharePoint?

-In SharePoint, farm is nothing but a collection of SharePoint Servers having the configuration database similar.
+Answer: In SharePoint, the farm is nothing but a collection of SharePoint Servers having the configuration database similar.

 21. What Has Changed With Ssp In Sharepoint 2010?

-In SharePoint 2010 Shared Service Providers (SSP’s) are replaced by Service Applications.
-Services are no longer combined into a SSP.
-They are running independent as a service application.
+Answer: In SharePoint 2010 Shared Service Providers (SSP’s) are replaced by Service Applications.
+Services are no longer combined into an SSP.
+They are running independently as a service application.
 The service application architecture is now also built into Microsoft SharePoint Foundation 2010, in contrast to the Shared Services Provider (SSP) architecture that was only part of Office SharePoint Server 2007.

 A key benefit here is that all services are installed by default and there is no SSP setup.

-Additional improvements for the service application model include:
+Additional improvements to the service application model include: